ahmaazouzi/js_good_parts/README.md

 ### Invocation:
 - When a function is invoked, control and parameters are passed to the new function.
 Two more parameters are passed to the invoked function, namely `this` and `arguments`.
+- There is no type checking of arguments and the mismatch between the parameter and argument lengths doesn't cause a runtime error.
+If there are less arguments than required, other parameters are initialized to _undefined._ If there are more arguments, they are ignored.h
 - The **this** parameter is essential to object oriented programming.
-Its value is determined by one of four invocation patterns: method, function, constructor and apply patterns.
+Its value is determined by one of four invocation patterns:
-- There is no type checking of arguments and the mismatch between the parameter and argument lengths doesn't cause a runtime error.
-If there are less arguments than required, other parameters are initialized to _undefined._ If there are more arguments, they are ignored.

-#### The Method Invocation Pattern:
+	#### 1.The Method Invocation Pattern:

 ### The Function Invocation Pattern:
 ### The Constructor Invocation Pattern:
 ### The Apply Invocation Pattern: